gayathri-reddy/vendee-globe/README.md

 ![Steps Taken](steps.png)

+We have connected python simulator with eventhub endpoint and name.
+It stars running.

 ![Verify Streaming](eventhub.png)

 On the eventhubs overview page we can verify that the streaming data is been received and is been outputted

 ![Stream Analytics Outputs](streaming_job.png)
 In Azure Stream Analytics we created a streaming job with two outputs